AdarshRazor/Sorting_Algorithms/insertion_sort/README.md

 ## When to use

-- Insertion sort is used when number of elements is small.
+- Insertion sort is used when number of **elements is small.**

-- It can also be useful when input array is almost sorted, only few elements are misplaced in complete big array.
+- It can also be useful when input array is **almost sorted**, only few elements are misplaced in complete big array.

 Here is the [link](https://www.youtube.com/watch?v=OGzPmgsI-pQ) of the video from GeeksforGeeks which might clear you idea.